 The Healing Process is Important

 Healing is an essential part of getting a vasectomy.
 After the surgery, you will have incisions and stitches that need to heal.
 If you have sexual intercourse too soon after the procedure, the incisions could reopen, allowing bacteria to invade your wounds and cause an infection.
 It is recommended that you wait until all the pain and swelling around the surgical site has gone down before having sex.
-Some general guidelines for the recovery process include:

 - Returning to work after two to three days.